4 ways to simplify annual content marketing plans

 - The content team has a faulty organization design, instead of being designed for speed, like a newsroom at a newspaper.
-Speedy information and service generate increased sales and loyalty, a new study by Jay Baer shows.
+Speedy information and service generate increased sales and loyalty.
+Here’s more on content velocity as a competitive advantage.

 - The content team needs to tap resources such as an external agency, in-house agency, or consultant.